slape/timeline-pro/README-positioning.md

 **Known Issues / Debugging Steps:**
 - [ ] Some logs and code may still reference legacy fields (e.g., `customItemPositions`, absolute Y).
 These need to be fully removed for clarity and reliability.
 - [ ] If vertical position does not persist after reload, check:
-    - The storage loader and initializer use `customItemYDelta` consistently (not `itemYDelta` or other variants).
+    - The storage loader and initializer use `customItemYDelta` and `positionSetting` consistently.
-    - Zustand store is set with the loaded Y-deltas after reload.
+    - Zustand store is set with the loaded Y-deltas and tracked position setting after reload.
-    - The render pipeline always uses `finalY = defaultY + yDelta`.
+    - The render pipeline always uses `finalY = defaultY + yDelta` **only if** the tracked position setting matches the current one.
     - No code is using or expecting absolute Y/full position objects.
-- [ ] The persistence chain is: drag end → save Y-delta to store → save to Monday storage → load on reload → set store → render with Y-delta.
+- [ ] The persistence chain is: drag end → save Y-delta and setting to store → save to Monday storage → load on reload → set store → render with Y-delta (if setting matches).
-- [ ] Debug logs should only appear for drag end, Y-delta save, and storage load.
+- [ ] Debug logs should only appear for drag end, Y-delta save, storage load, and setting mismatch.
 Remove any verbose or legacy logs.

 **Next Steps:**
 - Remove any remaining legacy code/fields.